 - What content areas you will be studying

 There is no shortcut to careful and thorough preparation for the EPPP.
 This workshop is peer-led and intended to be a supplement to comprehensive study programs.

 The Workshop consists of 8 approximately 1 hour sessions for 8 consecutive weeks during second semester.
-Stay tuned for dates in early 2020.
+Stay tuned for dates Fall 2020.